wcygan/link/MILESTONES.md

 # Milestones

 ## Milestone 1: Get the basic application running on Kubernetes

-## Milestone 1: Get the basic application running on Kubernetes
 - [x] The server has a Dockerfile (server/Dockerfile)
 - [x] The server runs on Kubernetes (kubernetes-manifests/linkserver.yaml)
 - [x] The server is accessible from outside the cluster